Seek the Lord

 What Is God Saying?

-Zephaniah was a contemporary of Jeremiah.
-Both of them prophesied in troubling, dangerous times for God's people, who had become accustomed to thinking of God as a benevolent grandfather who might be displeased but would never really get angry.
-They needed to hear that God meant business.
+Zephaniah and Jeremiah prophesied in troubling, dangerous times for God's people, who had become accustomed to thinking of God as a benevolent grandfather who might be displeased but would never really get angry.
+The people needed to hear that God meant business.
 The prophets' calling was to counter the spread of such fatal indifference.
-Zephaniah tells them (the Living Bible) that God will ‘search with lanterns in Jerusalem's darkest corners to find and to punish those who sit contented in their sins, indifferent to God, thinking he will let them alone’ (Zeph 1:12).
-All the prophets (including Zephaniah) were telling those in a state of unconcern that they had better take God seriously.

 How Does This Apply To Us?